Itaiguara Brandão: Life and work

-Itaiguara has a masters degree in Jazz Composition from Aaron Copland School of Music (Queens College, New York) and received the Marvin Hamlisch Award in 2019.
+Itaiguara has a master's degree in jazz composition from Aaron Copland School of Music (Queens College, New York) and received the Marvin Hamlisch Award in 2019.

 Itaiguara Brandão served as musical director for the Paulo Braga Band from 1999 to 2003.
 The creator, Paulo Braga, is known as the father of Brazilian drums.
 Braga played with Antonio Carlos Jobim for fifteen years and is currently part of The Jobim Trio.

 Brandão was awarded a permanent resident visa issued by the US government to foreign artists with extraordinary abilities.
 The name Itaiguara [ee-tahy-gwahr-uh] has its roots in an indigenous dialect of Brazil and roughly translates to "water that flows from the stone."